 Top 3 Questions Our Clients Ask:

 Can this get thrown out because they didn’t give me my rights?
 Probably not.
 Miranda Rights are when the officer reminds you that you have the right to remain silent and the right to an attorney.
-Officers are only required to read these rights when they intend to conduct a “custodial interrogation,” or in layman’s terms when they are trying to get you to confess to something.
+Officers are only required to read these rights when they intend to conduct a “custodial interrogation,” or in layman’s terms when trying to get you to confess to something.
 If the officer feels they have enough evidence to warrant a drug possession arrest, they won’t bother reading the Miranda Rights.

 Sample Case Results: